MarcMdev/100-days-of-code/README.md

 * **Day 05.
 Tuesday September 25th.**
 	- more challenges on the basic JavaScript section of www.freecodecamp.org.
 	- worked on my Small Business's website.
+* **Day 06.
+Wednesday September 26th.**
+	- Still working fully on the clothing store's page.
+Trying to add the JS parts of it.